smartcontractkit/chainlink-solana/docs/RunningE2eTests.md

 ### On demand soak test

-In the .toml file under [OCR2.Soak].
-Additionally, [OCR2.Smoke] needs to be disabled.

-- `enabled = true`
-- `remote_runner_image = <image>` - This can be fetched from the build test image job
-- `detach_runner = true` - Runs the tests in the remote runner

 Navigate to the [workflow](https://github.com/smartcontractkit/chainlink-solana/actions/workflows/soak.yml).
-The workflow takes in 2 parameters:
+The workflow takes in 3 parameters:

 - Base64 string of the .toml configuration
 - Core image tag which defaults to develop
+- Test runner tag, only tag needs to be supplied

 Create an `overrides.toml` file in `integration-tests/testconfig` and run `cat overrides.toml | base64`. `inside_k8` needs to be set to true in the .toml in order to run the tests in kubernetes.